Prime ideals in the Boolean polynomial semiring: Prime ideals of

 are prime.
 We can prove that they are prime ideals by using the equality

 and

 in $\B[x,y]$, for all $a,b\geq 1$ and $p,q\geq 0$. \end{example}

 \begin{remark} Using the results of \cite{JM25} we can produce a large number of examples of prime ideals, called 'closed' prime ideals.
-In the case of $\B[x,y]$ we can list all closed prime ideals.
-They all correspond to a (non-minimal) prime congruence, which in turn correspond to a matrix $[a, b]$, where $a, b\in \mathbb{Q}$, which is in turn equivalent to a monomial pre-order on monomials in two variables.
+In the case of $\B[x_1, \dots, x_n]$ we can list all closed prime ideals.
+We give an example in the case $\B[x,y]$: all close prime ideals correspond to a (non-minimal) prime congruence, which in turn correspond to a matrix $[a, b]$, where $a, b\in \mathbb{Q}$, which is in turn equivalent to a monomial pre-order on monomials in two variables.
 Each closed prime ideal is generated by polynomials of the form $\sum_i x^{n_i}y^{m_i}$, where after reordering $n_1a+ m_1b = n_2a+ m_2b \geq n_ja+ m_jb,$ for $j > 2$.
 Since not all primes are closed primes, e.g. in $\B[x]$ there is a single closed prime ideal, this is an incomplete classification as well. \end{remark}